bernie-g/geckolib-docs/Home.md

-Welcome to the geckolib wiki!
+Welcome to the GeckoLib wiki!

 Learn how to get started by reading https://github.com/bernie-g/geckolib/wiki/Getting-Started